nats-io/nats-server/README.md

-        --routes <rurl-1, rurl-2>    Routes to solicit and connect --cluster <cluster-url>      Cluster URL for solicited routes --no_advertise <bool>        Advertise known cluster IPs to clients --connect_retries <number>   For implicit routes, number of connect retries
+        --routes <rurl-1, rurl-2>    Routes to solicit and connect --cluster <cluster-url>      Cluster URL for solicited routes --no_advertise <bool>        Advertise known cluster IPs to clients --cluster_advertise <string> Cluster URL to advertise to other servers --connect_retries <number>   For implicit routes, number of connect retries